 👉 How it applies to product adoption: Think about the "informal elements" of your product and company - how your customer support managers reference changes or the specific taxonomy you use to describe the product.
 If you can better shape the conversation between your team and your customer or between your users, then you stand a better chance of product adoption.

 💡 Key insight: Many organizations involved in transformation efforts fail to measure their success before moving on.
 Leaders are so eager to claim victory that they don't take the time to find out what's working and what's not, and to adjust their next steps accordingly.

 👉 How it applies to product adoption: Measure, analyze and optimize!
 Set your goals for success beforehand and ensure that key events are instrumented to help you assess whether users are engaging with the new features.
 Use this information to shape further releases and messaging.

-Tools can make processes and systems much easier to adopt and implement, and with a plethora of SaaS solutions available, here are some of our favorites to manage change and help your product gain better adoption.
+Tools make processes and systems much easier to adopt and implement, and with a plethora of SaaS solutions available, here are some of our favorites to manage change and boost product adoption.

 The more you know them and the more feedback you can get, the easier it will be to pre-empt their reactions and create a well-suited product adoption plan.

 Calendly: helps you easily schedule meetings with customers

 Lookback: helps run user tests for prototypes or betas